james-lynch-1/gba-project/README.md

 ## CONTROLS:
 D-pad: move crosshair
 Spin D-pad: charge cross attack (max.
 4 attacks active at once)
-L: Increase crosshair movement speed
+L: Slow crosshair movement speed
 R: Fire basic attack
 A: Move character in direction of reticle
-Start: Add new attack to attack list (debug feature)
-(Hold one of the eight directions to change the attack type (cardinal + diagonals), or no direction for a cross-shaped attack.)
+Start: Pause
 Select: Change area
 You can also go to the left/right edge of the screen to load a new area (you may become stuck).